ChapelR/harlowe-macro-api/docs/README.md

 ### Creating Basic Macros

+?> Basic macros, do to the way this framework implements them, can/will attach themselves to hooks in the same way variables will.
+This can cause odd errors occasionally.
+This may be fixed in a future version, but doing so would probably cause significant, breaking changes to the API, so for now this minor issue will remain.

 Creating basic macros is fairly straight forward.

 Basic macros need a name and a handler function and can return values to be used as arguments to other macros or to be displayed to users.
 For example: